Paul Ssemogerere (politician): Political career

 From 1961 to 1962 Ssemogerere was elected as a member of the Uganda Legislative Council, and afterwards of the National Assembly of Uganda as Member of Parliament for North Mengo Constituency.
 In 1972, he replaced Benedicto Kiwanuka as the leader of the Democratic Party, having previously served as his Parliamentary Secretary.
 Following the 1971 coup, Ssemogerere was in exile until 1979, when he returned as Minister of Labour.

 In 1980, Paul Ssemogerere assumed leadership of the Democratic Party.
 In 1984, he was reelected as leader over the challenge of Okeny Atwoma.
 In response to Okeny Atwoma's unsuccessful challenge, Atwoma established the Nationalist Liberal Party alongside former minister Anthony Ochaya, Cuthbert Joseph Obwangor, and Francis Bwenge.

 Ssemogerere was a Presidential Candidate in the disputed 1980 General elections which were won by Milton Obote's Uganda People's Congress.
 Ssemogerere then became the leader of the parliamentary opposition from 1981 to 1985.
 He was appointed Minister of Internal Affairs during the presidency of Tito Okello (1985–86).

 After Yoweri Museveni became president in January 1986 following a coup, Ssemogerere was consecutively Minister of Internal Affairs (1986–88), Foreign Affairs (1988–94) and Public Service (1994–95) and at the same time held the post of Deputy Prime Minister in Museveni's National Resistance Movement government (from 1986).
 He resigned from his government posts in June 1995 because he was the presidential candidate for the mainstream opposition, but he lost the 1996 presidential elections to Museveni.

 Ssemogerere was also a delegate to the Organisation for African Unity (OAU), and was chairman of the OAU Council of Ministers from 1993 to 1994.

 After his retirement from politics in November 2005, he was succeeded as party president by John Ssebaana Kizito, the mayor of Kampala at that time.

 Personal life and death

-Ssemogerere was married to Germina Namatovu Ssemogerere, a professor of economics at Makerere University.
-Their children include Grace Nabatanzi (1963–2011), who married Gerald Ssendaula; Karoli Ssemogerere, an American-trained lawyer; Anna Namakula, a public policy analyst with the Foundation for African Development, Immaculate Kibuuka, a fashion designer; and Paul Semakula an ICT Consultant.
+Ssemogerere was married to Germina Namatovu Ssemogerere, a retired professor of economics at Makerere University and Chairperson Wakiso District Service Commission (2016–2025).
+Their children include Grace Nabatanzi (1963–2011), who married Gerald Ssendaula; Karoli Lwanga Ssemogerere, an American-trained lawyer; now a Judge of the High Court of Uganda, Resident Judge and Head Circuit Kabale; Anna Namakula, a public policy analyst with the Foundation for African Development, Immaculate Kibuuka, a fashion designer; and Paul Semakula (1983–2022) a former ICT Consultant.
 He was a member of the Roman Catholic religion.

-Ssemogerere died on 18 November 2022, at the age of 90.
+Ssemogerere died on 18 November 2022, at the age of 90 at his home in Rubaga.
+By the time of his death, Dr. Paul Kawanga Ssemogerere had called for political unity among Uganda's opposition political players.